spinnaker/spinnaker.github.io/setup/artifacts/gitrepo.md

 ### User-Password Auth

-The username-password file contents should be in the format:
+1. Create a username-password file, with contents in the following format:

  ```
  <username>:<password>